 Compassion in Action - The hospital sponsored an employee volunteer program throughout the year.
-Through this program, VPH employees reached close to 13,000 community members by participating in programs to benefit the community.
+Through this program, VPH employees reached 14,656 community members by participating in programs to benefit the community.
 Activities included feeding the homeless, conducting blood drives, collecting food for the homeless, and many other activities.

-Cash Donations - During CY23, community organizations were supported with cash donations and grants.
+Cash Donations - During CY24, community organizations were supported with cash donations and grants.
 These community organizations partnered with the hospital in the furtherance of its mission and alignment with needs identified through the Community Health Needs Assessment.
-VPH supported over 38,000 individuals affected by the issues outlined as our key funding priorities and in partnership with several local community-based organizations.
+VPH supported over 30,000 individuals affected by the issues outlined as our key funding priorities and in partnership with several local community-based organizations.